sirfifer/voicelearn-ios/docs/TESTFLIGHT_DISTRIBUTION.md

 ### 1. Verify Bundle Identifier

-Your bundle identifier is already set to `com.voicelearn.app`.
+Your bundle identifier is already set to `com.unamentis.app`.
 Ensure this matches what you register in App Store Connect.

-**Location:** VoiceLearn.xcodeproj → VoiceLearn target → Signing & Capabilities
+**Location:** UnaMentis.xcodeproj → UnaMentis target → Signing & Capabilities

 ### 2. Set Development Team

 Currently your project shows `DEVELOPMENT_TEAM = "";` which needs to be configured.

-1. Open `VoiceLearn.xcodeproj` in Xcode
+1. Open `UnaMentis.xcodeproj` in Xcode
-2. Select the **VoiceLearn** target
+2. Select the **UnaMentis** target
 3. Go to **Signing & Capabilities** tab
 4. Under **Signing**, select your Team from the dropdown
 5. Ensure "Automatically manage signing" is checked (recommended for simplicity)